muchimi/JoystickGremlinEx/docs/overview.md

 ### Support of atypical keys

-GremlinEx supports input/output of atypical keys such as media controls and F13 to F24.
+GremlinEx supports input/output of atypical keys such as media controls (for volume and playback control) and F13 to F24.
 GremlinEx also treats mouse output as a key, which is helpful for some scenarios.
 The keyboard mapper can output any mouse button and wheel output (mouse motion is also supported via the mouse mapper if mouse motion is needed).

+### Targeting of specific processes

-GremlinEx also has for each output the notion of a press (make) and release (break).
+GremlinEx also has for each output the notion of a press (make) and release (break) and works at very low levels in Windows, and is able to target a specific process, including background processes.

 ### Pulse function